-- (1) Recruitment and selection efforts will be implemented by April 2021. - (2) One resident will be selected and will work towards completing enrollment in the UT-Tyler Master's of Educational Administration and principal certification program during April 2021. - (a) Residency Coursework: Resident will register for Block I and begin coursework May 2021. - (b) Resident Survey: Resident will reflect a strong self-perception of abilities via a self-reflection survey based on principal standards by May 2021. - (3) Mentor principal will be recruited and selected by May 2021. - (4) Mentor principal will attend the TEA Summer Institute in June 2021.
+- (1) Recruitment and selection efforts will be implemented by April 2021. - (2) Three residents will be selected and will work towards completing enrollment in the UT-Tyler Master's of Educational Administration and principal certification program during April 2021. - (a) Residency Coursework: Residents will register for Block I and begin coursework May 2021. - (b) Resident Survey: Residents will reflect a strong self-perception of abilities via a self-reflection survey based on principal standards by May 2021. - (3) Mentor principal(s) will be recruited and selected by May 2021. - (4) Mentor principal(s) will attend the TEA Summer Institute in June 2021.